andrey-ushakov/ping_discover_network/README.md

 Dart/Flutter library that allows to ping IP subnet and therefore discover network devices.

-Could be used to find printers, for example, on port 9100 and other services.
+Could be used to find printers (for example, on port 9100) and other services in local network.

 ## Getting Started